 Minnesota Cabinetmakers Insurance

-As a cabinet maker in Minnesota, you need a cabinetmaker’s insurance.
+As a cabinetmaker in Minnesota, you need a cabinetmaker’s insurance policy.
 You have worked hard to build your small business.
 You may manufacture and stain wood file cabinets, kitchen cabinets, bathroom vanity cabinets, or gun cabinets each day, and might even install them.
 Many cabinetmakers produce unfinished kitchen cabinets.

-You use all types of wood, including cherry, walnut, oak, white oak, and knotty alder.
+You use a variety of woods, including cherry, walnut, oak, white oak, and knotty alder.
 All are beautiful, unfinished, or stained.

 Working in residences or even companies has its risks.
 A nail goes into a water pipe, scratches on wood flooring, a fire, or a poor decision made by an employee.
-It’s essential to have proper cabinetmakers’ insurance in place.
+It’s essential to have proper insurance for cabinetmakers in place.
 Protect the future of your Minnesota cabinetmaker business.

 Let us be your go-to for wood cabinet manufacturing insurance.
 Click Get My Quote or call 952-222-8073.

-Many times, a general contractor will ask for a certificate of insurance so you can work and get paid.
+Often, a general contractor will request a certificate of insurance to ensure you can work and get paid.
 They are just looking for general liability insurance fifty percent of the time.

-Sometimes, they are also looking for additional insured status to be added.
-General contractors may also want other extras, like per project, waiver of subrogation, ongoing and completed operations, primary and non-contributory language, commercial auto insurance, workers’ compensation insurance, or even a commercial umbrella policy.
+Sometimes, they are also seeking to have additional insured status added.
+General contractors may also want additional extras, such as a per-project waiver of subrogation, ongoing and completed operations coverage, primary and non-contributory language, commercial auto insurance, workers’ compensation insurance, or even a commercial umbrella policy.

 We can help you understand these things and explain them clearly.
 Speaking of contractors’ insurance is not simple.
-But when you do it every day and want to help others, it makes you happy.
+However, when you do it every day and genuinely want to help others, it brings you happiness.

 If you have requirements from a general contractor, please email them to us.
-Doing so will save time, help you secure a certificate and the contract quickly, and allow us to give you the correct pricing on your wood cabinetmakers insurance the first time.
+Doing so will save time, help you secure a certificate and the contract quickly, and enable us to provide you with the correct pricing for your wood cabinetmakers insurance the first time.

 General Liability Insurance for Cabinetmakers

-Cabinetmakers’ insurance or general liability insurance is the core policy most Minnesota businesses purchase.
+Cabinetmakers’ insurance, also known as general liability insurance, is the core policy that most Minnesota businesses purchase.
 Covering bodily injury and property damage claims, it’s a crucial policy for your cabinetmaker business.

-Often, insurance companies include a $500 or $1,000 property damage deductible.
+Often, insurance companies include a deductible of $500 or $1,000 for property damage.
 Consider this when determining the proper insurance for your contracting business.

 Business Owners Policy (BOP)

-Take a general liability insurance policy and mix in what many cabinetmakers need, like building and personal property coverage.
+Take a general liability insurance policy and add the coverage that many cabinetmakers need, such as building and personal property coverage.
 Building coverage is not required.
 But $5,000 in business personal property insurance is often included.
 If you qualify, a BOP is preferred as it includes business interruption insurance.

 Contact Us for a Quote – Minnesota Wood Cabinetmakers Insurance

-We are ready to discuss your cabinet makers’ insurance and contracting companies’ needs.
+We are ready to discuss your cabinet makers’ insurance and the needs of contracting companies.
 Tell us about your small business; we are listening.

-Please call 952-222-8073 or use our online quote form to request your contractor’s general liability insurance quote for your Minnesota small business.
+Please call 952-222-8073 or use our online quote form to request a general liability insurance quote for your Minnesota small business from your contractor.
 Buy cabinet manufacturers’ insurance with no regrets.
 Don’t delay!

 Frequently Asked Questions (FAQ’s) – Wood Cabinet Manufacturing Insurance